 6. Efficient search for all users

 Be sure to consider search functions when looking at translation management software.
 The ability to find information when needed is important, especially when working on multiple projects.
 The amount of data you collect during the localization process grows every day and having to dig between various strings in multiple languages can take hours.
 It’s an uphill struggle in the absence of an efficient tool to help users find what they’re looking for quickly.
 Searching can be very time-consuming, which means more working hours to pay and maybe even a few missed deadlines.

 7. A solid translation memory

 Almost all web-based translation tools provide some kind of translation memory.
 It’s essential when you’re looking to cut costs and optimize workflow.
 But it’s not enough to have just something to work with – you should demand greatness from your translation memory!
 Your translation memory is what keeps all your work together, giving translators access to a huge database of all the work your team has done in the past.
-A complete glossary with terms and terminology explained, strings, codes, content, older versions of the same product.
+A complete term base with terminology explained, strings, codes, content, older versions of the same product.
 Everything should be stored to avoid a situation in which your team has to duplicate their work to get the same results.